bbengfort/jobs-report/README.md

         (venv)$ pip install -r requirements.txt

+6. Create a database for the ELMR app (ensure PostgreSQL is installed)

+        (venv)$ psql -c "CREATE DATABASE elmr;"
+        (venv)$ bin/elmr-admin.py createdb

+7. Migrate the to the latest version of the database

+        (venv)$ bin/elmr-admin.py upgrade

-6. Run the tests to make sure everything is set to go.
+8. Run the tests to make sure everything is set to go.

         (venv)$ make test

-7. Run the ingestion tool to fetch the latest data.
+9. Run the ingestion tool to fetch the latest data.

         (venv)$ bin/elmr-admin.py ingest

-8. Copy the ingested data to the data folder of the app (this step will be deprecated soon).
+10. Copy the ingested data to the data folder of the app (this step will be deprecated soon).

         (venv)$ cp fixtures/ingest-DATE/elmr.json elmr/static/data/elmr.json

-9. Run the server
+11. Run the server

         (venv)$ bin/elmr-admin.py runserver

-10. Open a browser to [http://127.0.0.1:5000/](http://127.0.0.1:5000/)
+12. Open a browser to [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

 ## Dependencies and Development